cdl-geneseo/ai-statement/README.md

 # ai-statement

-Draft Statement on AI at SUNY Geneseo
+Draft Statement on AI at SUNY Geneseo.